webbgeorge/tutorials/mink-functional-testing-tutorial/README.md

 ##### Installation #####

-* Clone this repository and cd to its top level.
+* Clone this repository and cd to this directory.

 * Run `composer install`